seewhyjay/tp/docs/UserGuide.md

 For Mac Users you may wish to follow the instructions listed [here](https://nus-cs2103-ay2324s1.github.io/website/admin/programmingLanguages.html)

+### Transferring data to another computer
 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Campus Companion home folder.

 [Scroll back to Table of Contents](#table-of-contents)

 ### How to use the internship outcome
-**Q**: What is the recommended usage of the internship outcomes **A**: Outcome must be either one of the following only: `follow-up`, `ghosted`, `rejected`, `offered`, `accepted`, `awaiting`.
+**Q**: What is the recommended usage of the internship outcomes <br>
+**A**: Outcome must be either one of the following only: `follow-up`, `ghosted`, `rejected`, `offered`, `accepted`, `awaiting`.
 This is how we recommend using them:
-- Awaiting (Just finished with one stage and awaiting results of that stage)
+- `awaiting` (Just finished with one stage and awaiting results of that stage)
-- follow-up (Just received a follow-up - e.g. for an interview, but haven't finished that round yet.
+- `follow-up` (Just received a follow-up - e.g. for an interview, but haven't finished that round yet.
   Once finished with that round, the status should be updated to awaiting to indicate that you are awaiting results.)
-- Ghosted (If you did not receive any news after an appropriate amount of time.)
+- `ghosted` (If you did not receive any news after an appropriate amount of time.)
-- Rejected (If you received a rejection letter)
+- `rejected` (If you received a rejection letter)
-- Offered (If you are offered the internship)
+- `offered` (If you are offered the internship)

 [Scroll back to Internship Features](#internship-features)